spacelift-io/user-documentation/docs/integrations/cloud-providers/gcp.md

 ![](<../../assets/screenshots/Edit_stack_·_Spacelift_development (2).png>)

-### Using Terraform
+### Using OpenTofu/Terraform

-If you're using Spacelift Terraform provider to create the integration programmatically, you can do the following:
+If you're using Spacelift OpenTofu/Terraform provider to create the integration programmatically, you can do the following:

 ```terraform
 resource "spacelift_gcp_service_account" "gcp-integration" {